Please enjoy sampling our list of the many different bagel flavors available - never settle for a plain bagel if you don't want to!

 When was the last time you bit into a fresh, piping hot bagel with rich cream-cheese oozing out with every bite?
 With so many bagel flavors it’s hard to choose… basically the different flavors/ingredients make up the many different types of bagels.

-Bagels are one of the most popular breakfast foods consumed by millions every day, around the world.
-With something so popular, it doesn’t come as a surprise that bagels have a devoted following who know everything related to this common breakfast food.
+Bagels are one of the most popular breakfast foods consumed by millions every day around the world.
+With such a popular food item, it doesn’t come as a surprise that bagels have a devoted following.
+These loyal bagel fans know everything about everything related to this common breakfast food.

-Bagel fans have some pretty strong feelings about this ‘ring of kneaded bread’ when it comes to how one must eat it.
-To toast it or not, slather on cream cheese on not, to scoop or not to scoop—bagels obviously require some very important decision-making skills.
-With so many questions regarding bagels out there we will try to answer them all by discovering the wonderful world of bagels.
+Bagel fans hold some strong feelings about this ‘ring of kneaded bread’ when it comes to how it must be eaten.
+There’s a debate whether to toast it or not, one on whether slather cream cheese on it or not, and a debate to scoop or not to scoop.
+Eating a bagel obviously requires some very important decision-making skills.
+With so many questions regarding bagels in the world, we will try to answer them all by discussing the wonderful world of bagels and bagel flavor.